Pietro I Orseolo

-Pietro I Orseolo OSBCam, also named Peter Urseulus, (928–987) was the Doge of Venice from 976 until 978.
+Pietro I Orseolo OSBCam, also known as Peter Urseulus, (928–987) was the Doge of Venice from 976 until 978.
 He abdicated his office and left in the middle of the night to become a monk.
 He later entered the order of the Camaldolese Hermits of Mount Corona.
-He is venerated as a saint in the Catholic Church.
-In 1733 the Venetian librarian Giuseppe Bettinelli published an edition of a biography written by the Friar Fulgenzio Manfredi in 1606.
+He is venerated as a saint in the Eastern Orthodox Church and Roman Catholic Church.

 Early life

 Orseolo was born in 928 near Udine to one of the more powerful families in Venice: the Orseolo were the descendants of Doge Teodato Ipato and Doge Orso Ipato.
 At the age of 20 he was named commander of the Venetian fleet, performing distinguished service as a soldier; he waged successful campaigns against the Dalmatian pirates.
 He was also devoted to the Catholic Church.
 He had one son named Pietro II Orseolo, who also became a Doge, and a daughter who married to Giovanni Morosini, a member of the House of Morosini.